chptt/csv-runner-dashboard/README.md

 internship selection process.

-Users can upload a CSV file containing running data (`date`, `person`, `miles`), which is validated and visualized through summary metrics and interactive charts.
+Users can upload a CSV file containing running data (`date`, `person`, `miles`), which is validated and visualized using summary metrics and interactive charts.

 ---